MCP Integration Overview

 Current status

-See Tool Specification for the exact MCP tool schema, and Generation Guide for how to implement the generation logic correctly.
+See Tool Specification for the exact tool schemas, and Generation Guide for how the script generation logic works.